wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/task_dependencies.md

 entry and the exit task(s)**.
 No matter how many cores are used, the program cannot execute faster than the length of the critical path.
-For instance, consider our example DAG, assuming that the "analyze" task has work 250 GFlop.
+For instance, consider our example DAG, assuming that the "analyze" task has work 250 Gflop.
 There are three paths from "start" to "display".
 The length of the visualization path is 5+20+10+1 = 36 seconds.
 The length of the statistics path is 5+40+1=46 seconds.
 The length of the analysis path is 5+25+10+1=41 seconds.
 And so the critical path is {"start" -> "stats" -> "display"}, of length 46 seconds.
-No matter how many 10GFlop/sec cores are used to execute this program, it can never run in less than 46 seconds!
+No matter how many 10Gflop/sec cores are used to execute this program, it can never run in less than 46 seconds!

 #### Practice Questions